marcobuffa/CWC_PalletDrag/README.md

 ```

 > [!IMPORTANT]
 > The 2D coordinates of the playground are X (horizontal axis) and Z (vertical axis).
-Y is currently not used for future 3D implementations.
+Y is currently not used (future 3D implementations).

 ### Data exchange
 Here you have a short description of events, methods and parameters supported by this CWC.